replicatedhq/kots/README.md

 If KOTS is installed into an existing Kubernetes cluster, KOTS will leverage [MinIO](https://github.com/minio/minio) as a standalone object store instance to store application archives and support bundles.
 All communication between KOTS and the MinIO object store is limited to a REST API released under the Apache 2.0 license.
 KOTS has not modified the MinIO source code.
 Use of [MinIO](https://github.com/minio/minio) is currently governed by the GNU AGPLv3 license that can be found in their [LICENSE](https://github.com/minio/minio/blob/master/LICENSE) file.

 # Software Bill of Materials
-Signed SBOMs for Kots Go and Javascript dependencies are combined into a tar file and are included in each release.
+Signed SBOMs for KOTS Go and Javascript dependencies are combined into a tar file and are included in each release.
 Use [Cosign](https://github.com/sigstore/cosign) to validate the signature by running the following command.
 ```shell